A List of Low-Calorie, High-Protein Foods

 Eggs

-Eggs are a great source of protein, and the warnings against cholesterol are now out the window (dietary cholesterol is not a killer).
-If you want to reduce calories in egg dishes, instead of using whole eggs, use egg whites to make your dishes.
+Eggs are close to the top of any list of low-calorie, high-protein foods.
+The warnings against cholesterol are now out the window (dietary cholesterol is not a killer).
+If you still want to reduce calories in egg dishes, instead of using whole eggs, use egg whites to make your dishes.
 You can buy easy-pour cartons of egg whites, or egg beater substitutes that look and taste more like whole eggs.
 A half a cup of a commercial egg substitute contains no fat, has about 13 grams of protein (or 26% of your RDA for protein) and no cholesterol.

 At the very least, think about making that three-egg omelet using only one yolk.